A common question we get asked is, “How are Benefits Brokers paid?

 Above and beyond services that we offer may include customizing communication for your staff (and raising awareness for the employee benefits plan), help with cost containment, and compare your benefits plan against other employers in your industry.

-Call 1-780-437-5070 to speak with one of our Benefit Brokers today.
 You can also complete our quick Contact Form through our website to get in touch with us.